An Accurate EEGNet-based Motor-Imagery Brain-Computer Interface for Low-Power Edge Computing: Conclusion

 \section{Conclusion}

 We propose an embedded model based on EEGNet for low-power \ac{mi}-\acp{bci}.
-The proposed model achieves 2.05\%, 5.25\%, and 5.48\% higher classification than the \ac{soa} CNN on 2-, 3-, and 4-class \ac{mi}, while requiring 4.6$\times$ less memory for storing the features during the execution of the model.
+The proposed model achieves 2.05\%, 5.25\%, and 6.49\% higher accuracy than the \ac{soa} CNN on \mbox{2-,} \mbox{3-,} and 4-class \ac{mi} classification, while requiring two orders of magnitude less memory for storing model parameters and 4.6$\times$ less memory for feature maps during inference execution.
 We reduce the input feature map by downsampling in the temporal and spatial domain as well as narrowing down the time window and relax the memory requirements by 7.6$\times$ at 0.31\% accuracy loss, and by 15$\times$ at 2.51\% loss.
 We demonstrate the performance of the proposed models on two commercial \acp{mcu}.
 In particular, the implemented models execute in around 44\,ms consuming 18.1\,mJ per inference on an ARM Cortex-M7 and in 101\,ms using 4.28\,mJ on an ARM Cortex-M4F processor, making them suitable for a battery-operated real-time wearable system to continuously perform online MI classification.